MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Requirements

-To access and use this feature, your organization must:
+To access and use this feature, your organization must do as follows:

 - subscribe to **[Microsoft Syntex - SharePoint Advanced Management](advanced-management.md)** before following these steps.
 - download the latest **[SharePoint PowerShell module](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell)**